huring2004/huring2004/README.md

 - 🌱 I'm learning the basic programing skill
-- 📁 I will post the document of my major at this git
+- 📁 I will update and post the document of my major at my university